 In “modern” computing, DES was the first standardized cipher for securing electronic communications, and is used in variations (e.g. 2-key or 3-key 3DES).
 The original DES is not used anymore as it is considered too “weak”, due to the processing power of modern computers.
 Even 3DES is not recommended by NIST and PCI DSS 3.2, as well as all 64-bit ciphers.
 However, 3DES is still widely used in EMV chip cards because of legacy applications that do not have a crypto-agile infrastructure.

 The most commonly used symmetric algorithm is the Advanced Encryption Standard (AES), which was originally known as Rijndael.
 This is the standard set by the U.S. National Institute of Standards and Technology in 2001 for the encryption of electronic data announced in U.S. FIPS PUB 197.
 This standard supersedes DES, which had been in use since 1977.
 Under NIST, the AES cipher has a block size of 128 bits, but can have three different key lengths as shown with AES-128, AES-192 and AES-256.

 What is Symmetric Encryption Used For?

 While symmetric encryption is an older method of encryption, it is faster and more efficient than asymmetric encryption, which takes a toll on networks due to performance issues with data size and heavy CPU use.
 Due to the better performance and faster speed of symmetric encryption (compared to asymmetric), symmetric cryptography is typically used for bulk encryption / encrypting large amounts of data, e.g. for database encryption.
 In the case of a database, the secret key might only be available to the database itself to encrypt or decrypt.
-Industry standard symmetric encryption is also less vulnerable to advances in quantum computing compared to the the current standards for asymmetric algorithms (at the time of writing).
+Industry-standard symmetric encryption is also less vulnerable to advances in quantum computing compared to the current standards for asymmetric algorithms (at the time of writing).